GSA/inventory-app/docs/decisions/0005-object-graph-data-model-for-dcat-us-3.md

   every object route, since reusable objects are addressable independently of the catalog a user reached them through.
 This is the model's main new access risk and must be an explicit test case.
+  Because catalog-to-catalog sharing is MVP scope, authorization resolution must handle a **catalog** principal and **transitive** grants through embedded catalogs from the first release — not only the direct user-to-catalog case.
+  Transitive resolution is the harder half and needs its own test coverage.
 - **SI-10 (Input Validation)** — all imports and exports validated against DCAT-US JSON Schema (Draft 2020-12) by the single Python validator.
 - **SI-12 (Information Management and Retention)** — append-only history implies